BlankOn/irgsh-go/README.md

 We may need more than one `irgsh`builder`, depends on our available resources.

+Before going to run any of these, you need to prepare your GPG key for signing purpose and set it on env var (see `GPG-EN.md`).
 Please refer to `env.local` and `config.yml` for available preference variables

 Running the chief is quite simple as `irgsh-chief -c config.yml`, as well for `irgsh-builder` and `irgsh-repo`.
 For `irgsh-builder` and `irgsh-repo`, we need to initialize them first.